Sparkix/SK6812/README.md

 ### fill(*color, [start], [end]*)

 The *fill* methods sets all pixels in the specified range to the desired color.
 If no range is selected, the entire frame will be filled with the specified color.
+If only the start of the range is given, the frame will be filled from that point to the end of the frame.

 NOTE: The *fill* method does not output the changes to the pixel strip.
 After setting up the frame, you must call `draw` (see below) to output the frame to the strip.